-VRS has established a policy to manage flexible work arrangements that supports employee job satisfaction, employee retention, improved productivity, safety and reasonable accommodation.
+VRS has established a policy to manage flexible work arrangements that support employee job satisfaction, employee retention, improved productivity, safety and reasonable accommodation.
 This policy allows the agency to utilize mobility to effectively accomplish goals and fulfill its mission outside the physical boundaries of the agency's offices.
 Employees working at alternate work locations must always adhere to the User IT Security Policy and are responsible for the security and confidentiality of any VRS information, documents, records or equipment in their possession.
 Employees must agree to follow agency security procedures in order to ensure confidentiality and security of data.
-This document has not been updated since our last review in 2020.
+This document was most recently updated in December 2020, entirely replacing the previous version dated January 1, 2016.